edamianreynoso/arc-assb-controller/paper/main_draft.md

 ### 5.1 Scenarios

-ASSB is organized as research lines (L1–L5 in simulation, L6 in RL).
+ASSB is organized as research lines (L1-L5 in simulation, L6 in RL).
 The full scenario suite is implemented in `tasks/scenarios.py`.

+Figure 3 summarizes the validation ladder and how research lines increase realism and degrees of freedom.
+[EDITADO]

 ![ASSB Validation Ladder: A progression from stability tests (L1) to real RL integration (L6).](../figures_controllers/fig_benchmark_ladder.png)
+*Figure 3: ASSB validation ladder.
+Six research lines (L1–L6) progress from simulation-based perturbation tests to real reinforcement learning integration, with each line targeting a distinct stability/safety failure mode.* [EDITADO]
 <!-- LABEL:fig:ladder -->

-*Figure 3: ASSB Validation Ladder.
-A progression from stability tests (L1) to real RL integration (L6).* [EDITADO]